BrianHicks/bytes.zone/content/posts/reducing-asset-size-with-subsetting.md

 When the script returns, we end up with a JSON blob like this.
 This is just [the homepage](/) and I've removed all the fallback fonts.
-If I had passed more files into the script (for example, the output of `find dist -type f -name '*.html'`) I would see much more information in this array:
+If I had passed more files into the script (for example, the output of `find`) I would see much more information in this array:

 ```json
 [